fortrabbit/blog/new-platform-beta.md

   color: rgba(255, 225, 0, 1)
   textColor: rgba(155, 125, 0, 1)
   text: We are thrilled, but also scared
+  caption: BETA - Greek for 'still doesn't work.'
 head:
   meta:
     - name: 'keywords'
       content: 'fortrabbit, new platform, beta, PHP hosting, GitHub integration, multi-staging'
 ---

-It's been years in the making: thounsands of tickets, countless cups of coffee, endless debates about tiniest details.
-Now, we let it go.
+It's been years in the making: thousands of tickets, countless cups of coffee, endless debates about tiny details.
+Now we let it go.
 This is not just another update.
 We built something entirely new from scratch.
-We **completely reimagined** what we believe modern PHP hosting should look like.
+We **completely reimagined** what modern PHP hosting can look like.
 It's our biggest bet.
 Fingers crossed you like it. 🤞

 ## What is fortrabbit anyhow?

-Inspired by the original Heroku PaaS: A hosting platform to deploy modern PHP websites and web applications.
-It's apps not servers, integrates GitHub, runs on AWS, but won't break your bank.
+Inspired by the original Heroku PaaS: a hosting platform to deploy modern PHP websites and web applications.
+It's apps, not servers; it integrates GitHub, runs on AWS, and won't break your bank.
 It encourages best practices, but doesn't judge you when you ignore them.
-It'a good for Craft CMS, Kirby, Statamic, Laravel, Symfony and many more.
+It's a good fit for modern PHP-based websites and web applications built with Craft CMS, Kirby, Statamic, Laravel, Symfony, and many more.

 - **Intuitive dashboard** that gets out of your way
 - **Persistent storage** with direct SSH/SFTP access